Caso Avícola Villalobos

 I. Admission of BDT Investments Inc. as Third-Party Co-Litigant

-By order of March 21, 2024, the Fifteenth Civil Court of First Instance admitted BDT Investments Inc. as a third-party co-litigant (tercero coadyuvante) supporting Lisa, S.A. in the summary proceeding filed by Administradora de Restaurantes, S.A. and Compañía Importadora La Perla, S.A.
-Rossana Mishelle Ramírez Paredes accredited her capacity as BDT's special judicial representative, submitting documentation that the court verified in compliance with law.
-The admission was grounded in Articles 549 and 553 of the Code of Civil and Commercial Procedure.
+On March 21, 2024, the Fifteenth Civil Court of First Instance issued <doc id="gua-01165-2018-00276-2024-03-21-a" />, admitting BDT Investments Inc. as a third-party co-litigant (tercero coadyuvante) supporting Lisa, S.A. in the commercial summary proceeding brought by Administradora de Restaurantes, S.A. and Compañía Importadora La Perla, S.A.
+Rossana Mishelle Ramírez Paredes accredited her capacity as BDT's special judicial representative through Protocolization Testimony No. 17, authorized on June 15, 2023, and the court verified the documentation in compliance with law.
+The admission rested on Articles 549 and 553 of the Code of Civil and Commercial Procedure.
+BDT's standing derived from its position as assignee of Lisa's rights under a settlement approved in Panama enforcement proceeding <law id="pty-31638-12" /> (Order No. 898).

 Outlook